 The successful candidate will be part of our Urban Socio-Spatial Development academic team.
-The Urban Socio-Spatial Development cluster focuses on the making of cities and the interactions with and transitions within cities.
-It addresses topics such as the creation and appropriation of urban space, civic engagement leading to transformations in the built and social environment, the right to the city, with a focus on the right to land and housing and urban heritage.
+The Urban Socio-Spatial Development cluster focuses on making cities and the interactions with and transitions within cities.
+It addresses topics such as the creation and appropriation of urban space, civic engagement leading to transformations in the built and social environment, the right to the city, focusing on the right to land and housing and urban heritage.
 You will be supporting us in running the one-year MSc programme in Urban Management and Development and our training courses and advisory projects.

 - Supporting the preparation and implementation of specific modules of the Urban Management and Development Master’s course, in particular, the Master tracks of Strategic Urban Planning and Policy, Urban Housing, Equity and Social Justice and Land and Housing Development Strategies